 From the South and East

 The M6 Toll has shortened journey times to Shrewsbury considerably, and offers the closest to guaranteed driving times to be found on Britain's roads.
-The toll for cars is currently £3.50, which we consider to be well worth it, where appropriate for your particular journey.
+The toll for cars is currently £5.50 (£4.80 at weekends).

 From London via the M1, M6 and all points to the East